 Specifically, the Complaint alleged that Defendants made false and/or misleading statements and/or failed to disclose that the Company and its senior executives deliberately falsified Brixmor’s quarterly same property NOI, this extremely important publicly-reported financial metric, falsely portraying the growth in that metric as consistent and stable when in reality it was volatile.

 On November 29, 2016, the Court appointed Westchester Putnam Counties Heavy & Highway Laborers Local 60 Benefit Funds, Teamsters Local 456 Annuity Fund, and the City of Birmingham Retirement and Relief System as Lead Plaintiffs, and Saxena White P.A. as Lead Counsel.

 Lead Plaintiffs filed an Amended Complaint on February 16, 2017.
-In May 2017, the parties reached an agreement to settle the Action for a cash payment of $28,000,000 for the benefit of the Settlement Class.
-After conducting confirmatory discovery, on July 28, 2017, Lead Plaintiffs filed an unopposed motion to the Court for preliminary approval of the parties’ Stipulation of Settlement.
+Then in May 2017, the parties reached an agreement to settle the action for a cash payment of $28,000,000 for the benefit of the Settlement Class.
+After conducting confirmatory discovery, on July 28, 2017, Lead Plaintiffs filed an unopposed motion to the Court for preliminary approval of settlement.
 On July 31, 2017, the Court granted preliminary approval of the settlement, and then on December 13, 2017 entered a final judgment finding the settlement to be fair, adequate and reasonable in all respects.